yuriys-kentico/kontent-custom-element-samples/BingImagePicker/README.md

 ## Example output

-The element will save a value containing the URL of the image to Kentico cloud.
+The element will save a value [contentUrl] containing the URL of the image to Kentico cloud.

 ```
 {